bil-t/bil-t.github.io/source/_posts/2015-05-01-an-octopress-slash-vagrant-experiment.markdown

 I decided to test the idea of this sandbox on my next project: this blog.
 As many software developers I settled on using [Octopress](http://octopress.org/)/[GitHub](https://github.com/) for my blog.
-For this, I needed a Linux machine with required tools installed and the blog source to be synchronized.
-After several iteration I got to a stage where I'm able to edit my blog from any computer connected to the internet.
+For this purpose, I needed a Linux machine with the required tools installed and a synced copy of the blog source.
+After several iteration I got to a stage where I'm able to edit the blog from any computer connected to the internet.
-In three steps I'ma able to deploy a blog sandbox and start blogging:
+In three steps I'm able to deploy a blog sandbox and start blogging:

 1. First, install required tools: [git](http://git-scm.com/), [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
-2. Second, clone my blog repository,
+2. Second, clone the blog repository,
 3. Finally, start the sandbox by switching to its directory and running Vagrant up

 It took me some time to get to a simple and repeatable process.
-I'm glad of the result of this experiment; I'm using my blog sandbox to publish this post.
-This experiment showed me the real benefits from using [Vagrant](https://www.vagrantup.com/) and I'm pretty sure I'll be using it in other future projects.
+I'm glad of the results as I'm using the sandbox to publish this post.
+This experiment showed me the real benefits from using [Vagrant](https://www.vagrantup.com/) and I'm pretty sure I'll be using it in future projects.

-Although this post is not intended to be a tutorial on how to use [Vagrant](https://www.vagrantup.com/) or [Octopress](http://octopress.org/), I'm just going to mention a couple of things I found interesting as well as some difficulties I encountered and how I solved them.
+Although this post is not intended to be a tutorial on how to use [Vagrant](https://www.vagrantup.com/) or [Octopress](http://octopress.org/), I'm going to mention a couple of things I found interesting.
+I'll also write about some difficulties I encountered and how I solved them.

 ###What I liked most
 - **Easy X11 forwarding over SSH connections** by adding `config.ssh.forward_x11 = true` to Vagranfile.
 With [MobaXterm](http://mobaxterm.mobatek.net/) running on my Windows host I was able to display the guest.